 Active materials for charge storage.
 Carbon itself can store charges via formation of electrical double layers at electrode-electrolyte interfaces.
 Highly porous carbons with ultrahigh surface areas are desirable supercapacitor electrodes.
 My research focuses on the design and synthesis of hierarchical porous carbons as supercapcitor electrodes.
 Representative works include 3D-printed graphene aerogels [(Nano Lett., 16, 3448-3456 (2016)], chitosan-derived hierarchical porous carbon foams [Nano Res., 9, 2875-2888 (2016) and Nano Lett., 17, 3097-3104 (2017)], and block-copolymer-derived porous carbon fibers [Sci.
 Adv.
 5, eaau6852 (2019)].

-Collaborators: Dr. Marcus A. Worsley (Staff Scientist in Lawrence Livermore National Lab); Dr. Cheng Zhu (Staff Scientist in Lawrence Livermore National Lab); Prof. Xihong Lu (Associate Professor in Sun Yat-sen University, Guangdong, China); Dr. Teng Zhai (Assistant Professor in Nanjing University of Science and Technology, Nanjing, China); Prof. Xiaoxia Liu (Professor in Northeastern University, Shenyang, China); Prof. Feng Zhang (Associate Professor in Yancheng Institute of Technology, Yancheng, China)
+Collaborators: Prof. Yat Li (Professor in University of California, Santa Cruz) Dr. Marcus A. Worsley (Staff Scientist in Lawrence Livermore National Lab); Dr. Cheng Zhu (Staff Scientist in Lawrence Livermore National Lab); Prof. Xihong Lu (Associate Professor in Sun Yat-sen University, Guangdong, China); Dr. Teng Zhai (Assistant Professor in Nanjing University of Science and Technology, Nanjing, China); Prof. Xiaoxia Liu (Professor in Northeastern University, Shenyang, China); Prof. Feng Zhang (Associate Professor in Yancheng Institute of Technology, Yancheng, China)